 - Your work is essential to a government agency, and they produce supporting documentation that you are needed in the United States

-If you are in the US under the J-1 visa and are unsure if you have to fulfill the HRR, contact the team at FordMurray Law today or download our Guide for Foreign Medical Graduates.
+If you are in the US under the J-1 visa download our Guide for Foreign Medical Graduates.
 We are here to help you figure out your next steps.
 If you are a healthcare provider and would like to learn more about our complimentary physician matching services, contact us today.